James Essex: Ecclesiastical work

 In his works at Cambridge (except for the altarpiece at King's College), Essex used the Italianate style which he had learnt from Burrough; but he was an admirer of the then despised Gothic style, and was a pioneer professional architect in imitations of medieval English architecture.

 In 1757, he was consulted by the dean and chapter of Ely Cathedral.
 Over the next five years he restored the east front, and repaired the roof of the eastern limb of the church, together with the woodwork of the lantern, which neglect had brought to a dangerous condition.
 Finally, he moved the choir from its original position to the east end of the presbytery (work not completed until 1770).
 The repairs executed between 1757 and 1762 were carried out conservatively, the old timber being, where possible, preserved; but Essex recommended the destruction of the west porch, as "neither ornamental nor useful".

 In 1760 he built the doctors' gallery in Great St Mary's Church (Burrough, architect), and the next year accepted a major commission at Lincoln Cathedral, where substantial repairs were needed.
 Besides these he constructed an arch under the west tower, repaved the entire church, repaired the choir screen, and designed an altarpiece and bishop's throne.
 Here, also, Essex tried to get the choir removed to the same position as at Ely, but without success.
 In 1775 he designed and put up the four spires and battlement of the central tower.

 Essex also restored the tower of Winchester College Chapel, altered Madingley Hall, Cambridge, and built the steeple of the parish church at Debden, Essex.
-At Ampthill Park, Bedfordshire he built the cross to commemorate Queen Catherine of Aragon, erected in 1773 for the Earl of Ossory.
+At Ampthill Park, Bedfordshire he built the Katherine cross to commemorate Queen Catherine of Aragon, erected in 1773 for the Earl of Ossory.
 The design followed a rough sketch by Horace Walpole.